itxchy/FCC-vote/README.md

 - Bootstrap
 - SASS

-This app is server-side rendered.
+This is a full-stack, server-side rendered application

 ## NPM Scripts